Port Arthur massacre: Perpetrator

 In 1992, Martin Bryant—then 25—was bequeathed about $570,000 in property and assets by a friend, Helen Harvey, who left her estate to him following her death in a car crash.
 He used part of this money to go on many trips around the world from 1993 onwards.

 Bryant's father had tried to purchase a bed and breakfast property called Seascape, but Noelene (also known as Sally) and David Martin bought this property before his father could ready his finances, much to the disappointment of Bryant's father, who often complained to his son of the "double dealing" the Martins had done to secure the purchase.
 Bryant's father offered to buy another property from the Martins at Palmers Lookout Road, but they declined the offer.
 Bryant apparently believed the Martins had deliberately bought the property to hurt his family and believed this event to be responsible for the depression that led to his father's 1993 suicide.
 Bryant later described the Martins as "very mean people" and as "the worse[sic] people in my life".

 In late 1995, Bryant became suicidal after deciding he had "had enough".
 He stated, "I just felt more people were against me.
 When I tried to be friendly toward them, they just walked away".
-Although he had previously been little more than a social drinker, his alcohol consumption increased and, although he had not consumed any alcohol on the day of the massacre, had especially escalated in the six months prior.
+Although he had previously been little more than a social drinker, his alcohol consumption increased and, although he had not consumed any alcohol on the day of the massacre, his alcoholism had especially escalated in the six months prior.

 According to Bryant, he thought the plan for Port Arthur might have first occurred to him four to twelve weeks before the event.

 Motivation

-Bryant's suspected motivations for the massacre were the refusal of the sale of Seascape by owners David and Noelene Martin and the twisted desire to become notorious, as revealed by his lawyer, on the Channel 7 program Sunday Night, air date Sunday, 6 March 2016.
+Bryant's suspected motivations for the massacre were the refusal of the sale of Seascape by owners David and Noelene Martin and the desire to become notorious, as revealed by his lawyer, on the Channel 7 program Sunday Night, aired on 6 March 2016.
 From the moment he was captured, he continually wanted to know how many people he had killed and seemed impressed by the number.
 Bryant is allowed to listen only to music on a radio outside his cell and is denied access to any news reports of his massacre.
 Photographers who took pictures of him in his prison cell were forced to destroy the film in his presence when the Governor found out.